AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-cloud-service-communications-introduction.md

 **AEM Forms as a Cloud Service - Communications feature is in beta.**

-Communications helps you to create or assemble brand-oriented and personalized documents such as business correspondences, statements, claim processing letters, benefit notices, monthly bills, or welcome kits.
+Communications capability helps you to create brand-oriented, personalized, and standardized documents such as business correspondences, statements, claim processing letters, benefit notices, monthly bills, or welcome kits.

 You can generate a document on demand or create a batch job to generate multiple documents at defined intervals.
-Communication APIs:
+Communication APIs provide:

-* Streamline on-demand and batch documentation generation
+* streamlined on-demand and batch documentation generation capabilities

-* Provide HTTP APIs for easier integration with existing systems
+* provide HTTP APIs for easier integration with existing systems

-* Access and store data to customer designated data repositories only, making Communications highly secure.
+* a secure access to data.
+Communications APIs connect to and access data only from customer designated data repositories, makes no local copies of data, making Communications highly secure.

-* Provides separate APIs for low-throughput and high-throughput operations making document generation an efficient task.
+* separate APIs for low-latency and high-throughput operations making document generation an efficient task.

 ![A sample credit card statement](\assets\statement.jpeg)

-## Workflow
+## How it works?

-Behind the scenes, Communications utilizes [PDF and XFA templates](#supported-document-types) with [XML data](#form-data) to generate a single document on demand or multiple documents using a batch.
-A batch operation helps produce documents in massive quantities at scheduled intervals.
+Communications utilizes [PDF and XFA templates](#supported-document-types) with [XML data](#form-data) to generate a single document on demand or multiple documents using a batch job at defined interval.

-A Communications API helps combine a template (XFA or PDF) with customer data ([XML data](#form-data)) to generate documents in PDF, PS, PCL, DPL, IPL, and ZPL formats.
+A Communications API helps combine a template (XFA or PDF) with customer data ([XML data](#form-data)) to generate documents in PDF and Print Formats like PS, PCL, DPL, IPL, and ZPL formats.

 Typically, you create a template using Designer and use Communications APIs to merge data with the template.
-You can design a custom workflow to send the output document to a network printer, a local printer, or to a storage system for archival.
+Your application can send the output document to a network printer, a local printer, or to a storage system for archival.
 A typical out of the box and custom workflows look like the following:

 ![Communications Workflow](assets/communicaions-workflow.png)